2006 Richmond spree murders

-The 2006 Richmond spree murders took place during a seven-day period in January 2006 in and around Richmond, Virginia, United States; seven peoplefour members of the Harvey family and three members of the Baskerville-Tucker familywere killed.
+The 2006 Richmond spree murders took place during a seven-day period in January 2006 in and around Richmond, Virginia, United States; seven people—four members of the Harvey family and three members of the Baskerville–Tucker family—were killed.

 The perpetrators were Ricky Javon Gray (March 9, 1977 – January 18, 2017) and his nephew, Ray Joseph Dandridge (born January 24, 1977).
-Dandridge's girlfriend Ashley Baskerville assisted the pair as an accomplice until she became one of their victims as well.
+Gray's girlfriend Ashley Baskerville assisted the pair as an accomplice until she became one of their victims as well.
 After their arrest, Gray and Dandridge were linked to two prior murders, including that of Gray's wife in Pennsylvania, and a near-fatal assault in late 2005.

 Dandridge pleaded guilty to murdering the three Baskerville-Tucker victims in exchange for receiving a life sentence without the possibility of parole.
-Gray was convicted of capital murder in connection with the Harvey family murders and was sentenced to death for the killings of the Harvey children.
-Gray's execution was carried out on January 18, 2017, at 9:42 p.m. by lethal injection.
-He was the second to last man executed in Virginia before the state abolished capital punishment.
+Gray was convicted of capital murder in connection with the Harvey family murders.
+He was sentenced to life in prison without parole for killing the parents, and sentenced to death for killing the children.
+Gray was executed on January 18, 2017, at 9:42 p.m. by lethal injection.
+He was the second to last person to be executed in Virginia before the state abolished capital punishment in 2021.

 Crimes preceding the murder spree

 Murder of Treva Gray

 On November 5, 2005, a passerby discovered the badly beaten body of 35-year-old Treva Terrell Gray in a shallow grave on Brookside Avenue in Washington, Pennsylvania, a suburb of Pittsburgh.
 Treva had married Ricky Javon Gray, a 28-year-old ex-convict, approximately six months before her murder, and had lived with her husband in a house owned by her family.
 Ray Joseph Dandridge, Ricky's nephew, had moved in with the couple following his release from prison on October 26, 2005, after serving more than ten years for armed robbery.

 According to Treva's parents, the Grays fought bitterly, and claw marks were seen on Ricky's forearm on the day Treva's body was found.
 While both Gray and Dandridge were interviewed by Washington police, they were not considered suspects.
-Treva's mother, Marna Squires, alleged that the police assumed that Treva had died of a drug overdose and were lax in investigating her death.
+Treva's mother, Marna Squires, alleged that the police assumed that Treva died of a drug overdose and they did not try their best to investigate her death.
 While the police ruled Treva's death suspicious at the time, no homicide investigation was launched until after Gray's confession in 2006.

 Approximately a week after the discovery of their daughter's body, Treva's parents evicted Dandridge from their property; he then moved in with his father in West Philadelphia.
 On December 23, Gray moved out of the Washington residence as well to stay with his maternal grandmother in Arlington, Virginia.
 Dandridge left West Philadelphia to join Gray on Christmas Day 2005.